SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/4_0_setup_trial_trust.md

 ![](images/2_trial_trust_20_subfailed.png)

 1. In your subaccount, navigate to "Security" --> "Trust Configuration".
-If you do not have a Custom Identity Provider for your business users yet, click on "Establish Trust".
+If you do not have a Custom Identity Provider for your business users yet, click "Establish Trust."
 A pop-up wizard opens.

     ![](images/2_trial_trust_21_establish.png)